Our Curriculum

 - an outline of appropriately pitched (cognitive domain) tasks to carry out to show proof of progress

-We recognise that oracy is a powerful tool for learning and make time in our curriculum to actively teach the skills needed to be an effective speaker.
-This time given to 'learning to talk' allows us to use talk as a vehicle for learning.
-Maximising meaningful talk opportunities throughout the curriculum, helps deepen and embed learning.
+- Oracy: We recognise that oracy is a powerful tool for learning and make time in our curriculum to actively teach the skills needed to be an effective speaker.
+This time given to 'learning to talk' allows our pupils to use talk as a vehicle for learning.
+Maximising meaningful talk opportunities (both exploratory and presentational) throughout the curriculum, helps deepen and embed learning.

 We know that learning is most effective with spaced repetition, which is why throughout the year, children study numerous topics for each subject, allowing the Big Ideas to be revisited over and over again.
 We ensure previously taught knowledge is retrieved regularly, which increases both storage and retrieval strength.
 Continuous provision, in the form of daily routines, replaces the teaching of some aspects of the curriculum and, in other cases, provides retrieval practice for previously taught learning content.